YashiLin1/wassp/README.md

 ## What I did in this test...

-- Bootstrapped Next.js project with `create-next-app`

-- Planned website structure based on Next.js App Router's file organization
+- Bootstrapped Next.js project with `create-next-app`, planned website structure based on Next.js App Router's file organization

-- Learned and used Material UI to create the layout of the page

-- Learned and used React-spring/web for parallax layers and write animation.
+- Learned and used Material UI and React-spring/web to create the layout of the page, use parallax layers and write animation

 - Installed WordPress using [Local](https://localwp.com/), then installed 4 plugins in WordPress: Advanced Custom Fields, WPGraphQL, WPGraphQL for Advanced Custom Field and Duplicator